willismorse/microservices-demo-master/readme.md

-Assembles a cluster of microservices.
+This repo provides a Helm chart to assemble a cluster of microservices.

 Uses the Sock Shop catalogue database microservice from https://microservices-demo.github.io/, and adds some microfrontend microservices.

-Part of a collection of demo repos:
+This is part of a collection of demo repos:

-## Master chart to install everything
+### This repo.
+Master chart to install everything
 https://github.com/willismorse/microservices-demo-master

-## Hostapp µFrontend
+### Hostapp µFrontend
 https://github.com/willismorse/microservices-demo-microfrontend-hostapp

-## Header µFrontend
+### Header µFrontend
 https://github.com/willismorse/microservices-demo-microfrontend-header

-## Products µFrontend
+### Products µFrontend
 https://github.com/willismorse/microservices-demo-microfrontend-products

-## Catalog DB µService
+### Catalog DB µService
 https://github.com/willismorse/microservices-demo-microservice-catalog